-For th e year ended

-December 31, 2022
+For the year ended December 31, 2022

-Level 1 Inputs Level 1 Inputs Level 2 Inputs Level 3 Inputs Balance at fair v
+Level 1 Inputs Level 2 Inputs Level 3 Inputs Balance at fair value Balance at fair value

 RMB RMB RMB US\$

-Warrant liability 24,376 3,534
+24.376 3.534

 The Company adopted Black Scholes model to assess the warrant's fair value.
 Management is responsible for determining the fair value and assessing a number of factors.
 The valuation involves complex and subjective judgements as well as the Company's best estimates on the valuation date.
 Key inputs related to the Black Scholes model for the valuation of the fair value of warrants are as follows: